Nuvido/Quest2_Research/README.md

 - Dogfood (In-House Beta)
 ## App Signatures

+## Network Config
+Clear text is not premitted if any of the urls contain the following, you should be able to change this by changing the net config file found in all system apps. fbcdn.net fbsbx.com facebookcorewwwi.onion fbcdn23dssr3jqnq.onion fbsbx2q4mvcl63pw.onion instagram.com cdninstagram.com workplace.com oculus.com facebookvirtualassistant.com discoverapp.com freebasics.com internet.org

 ## System Applications
 The Quest 2 Operating system has a plethora of system applications all that have their purpose, here are the following system applications and a summary of what they do.
 ### Unified Telemetry